Staying Safe while travelling

 Civil wars, famine, volcanic eruptions, earthquakes, floods and fires and terrorist attacks are just a few of the things happening in countries around the world at any given time and affect you travelling safe.
-Not everything is preventable and sometimes you are in the wrong place at the wrong time.
+Not everything is preventable and sometimes you are in the wrong place at the right time.
 Here are some ideas to help you travel safe.

 Research your destination